alfnielsen/run-test-files/README.md

 > runtf --config ../

-`runtf` will compile the typescript files to javascript before running it. \
+`runtf` will compile the typescript files to javascript before running it.

-The js file name will have the same name, with ts replaced wioth js \
+The js file name will have the same name, with ts replaced with js \
 and will be delete after running it.